bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 We updated all functionality for wordpress 3.7.1.
 Activation of radio button or checkbox by clicking on its label.
 Add checking installed wordpress version.

 = V1.4 =
-Added ability to switch on/off execution of shorcodes in pdf and printing output.
+Added ability to switch on/off execution of shortcodes in pdf and printing output.
 Added new screenshots.
 Updated code, changed some styles.
 Content in on PDF preview now is showned.
 Fixed problems with styles of choosed template in admin bar.

 = V1.3 =
 Added functionality for use with custom post type.